 “I used to wash my hair in the morning, but now I wash it in the evening,”

-These examples are the easiest way to determine the difference between these two phrases.
+These examples are the easiest way to determine these two phrases’ differences.

 When Are We Supposed To Use “Used To”?

-When we talk about a scenario that no longer exists, we use the used to + infinitive.
-It indicates that there was a previously repeated activity or state that has now changed.
+When discussing a scenario that no longer exists, we use the used to + infinitive.
+It indicates a previously repeated activity or state that has now changed.

 When she was younger, she used to be a long-distance runner.

-I used to have trouble sleeping, but I started practicing yoga and found it to be quite beneficial.
-Meaning; become accustomed to and acclimate to.
+I used to have trouble sleeping, but I started practicing yoga and found it beneficial.
+Meaning: become accustomed to and acclimate to.

 ‘To be used to’ means ‘to be acquainted with’ or ‘to be accustomed to.’
 She’s become accustomed to the city and no longer gets lost.